Photo: Paige Jones

 After your daughter and future son- or daughter-in-law are officially engaged, it’s time to get to know their family, if you haven’t met them already.
 Traditionally, the groom’s parents set up a meeting with the bride’s parents; however, these days it’s fine for either side to initiate.

 The role you play in the wedding-planning process depends on several variables, including how involved you’d like to be, the bride’s wishes, and whether there will be a wedding planner.
 The mother of the bride might help put together the guest list, research potential venue locations, and track RSVPs as they come in.
 Your daughter might also appreciate your help scouting potential venues and vendors, especially if she lives far from the wedding site.
+Another thing she might like help with: coming up with cultural or family traditions to incorporate into the celebration.
 Whatever responsibilities you decide to take on, your daughter will surely appreciate your help and be glad to know you’re there for her.

 Wedding Dress Shopping